 We also invite you to submit your ideas and vote for future features at B2B Collaboration Ideas.

 Can we send an invitation that is automatically redeemed, so that the user is just “ready to go”?
 Or does the user always have to click through to the redemption URL?

-Invitations that are sent by a user in the inviting organization, who is also a member of the invited organization (the organization of the B2B user), do not require redemption by the B2B user.
+Invitations that are sent by a user in the inviting organization who is also a member of the partner organization do not require redemption by the B2B user.

-To do this, we recommend that you invite one user from the invited organization to join the inviting organization.
+We recommend that you invite one user from the partner organization to join the inviting organization.
 Add this user to the guest inviter role in the resource organization.
-This user can invite other users in the invited organization by using the sign-in UI, PowerShell scripts, or APIs.
-This way, the B2B user from that organization isn't required to redeem their invitation.
+This user can invite other users in the partner organization by using the sign-in UI, PowerShell scripts, or APIs.
+Then, B2B collaboration users from that organization aren't required to redeem their invitations.

 How does B2B collaboration work when the invited partner is using federation to add their own on-premises authentication?

 If the partner has an Azure AD tenant that is federated to the on-premises authentication infrastructure, on-premises single sign-on (SSO) is automatically achieved.
 If the partner doesn't have an Azure AD tenant, an Azure AD account is created for new users.